-The recent disruption in the financial markets related to the default potential of subprime mortgages has disrupted the municipal bond market.
-This market dislocation is evidenced by the recent rating downgrades of bond insurers, who insure mortgage backed securities in addition to municipal bonds.
+The disruption in the financial markets related to the default potential of subprime mortgages since 2008 has continued to disrupt the municipal bond market.
+This market dislocation is evidenced by the rating downgrades of bond insurers, who insure mortgage-backed securities in addition to municipal bonds.